Ontario outlines how Pfizer vaccine delivery delay will affect its COVID-19 immunization plan

 Documents indicate the Ontario government will communicate projected vaccine allocations to support local planning and to determine where reallocations may be needed.

-As of Monday night, the Ontario government says more than 224,000 COVID-19 vaccine doses have been administered across the province.
+As of noon Tuesday, the Ontario government says more than 226,000 COVID-19 vaccine doses have been administered across the province.

-More than 83,000 long-term care residents, caregivers and staff have received at least one dose, while more than 25,000 retirement home residents, caregivers and staff have also gotten at least one.
-More than 99,000 health-care workers in other sectors in Ontario have also received at least their first dose of the vaccine.
+More than 83,000 long-term care residents, caregivers and staff have been vaccinated, while more than 25,000 retirement home residents, caregivers and staff have also been immunized.
+More than 99,000 health-care workers in other sectors in Ontario have also been innoculated.

 The Ontario government started administering second doses of the COVID-19 vaccine on Jan.
 5. This has resulted in more than 25,000 Ontarians being fully immunized and having received both doses, as of Monday evening.